Lights out as Council backs energy campaign

-This weekend Derry City Council buildings will be going dark in order to highlight a global campaign geared towards raising awareness about climate change.
+This weekend buildings in the Derry City and Strabane District Council area will be going dark in order to highlight a global campaign geared towards raising awareness about climate change.

-The lights will be switched off for one hour at 8.30pm on Saturday March 28 to mark Earth Hour, after a motion proposed by the SDLP gained full party support.
+The lights will be switched off for one hour at 8.30pm on Saturday March 19th to mark Earth Hour.

-Mayor of Derry Councillor Brenda Stevenson encouraged businesses and households to support the campaign.
-“As a council we are always conscious of finding new ways of getting the message across about energy efficiency and how we can all do our bit for the environment.
+Mayor of Derry City and Strabane District Council Cllr.
+Elisha McCallion encouraging businesses and households to support the campaign said she was delighted Council was on board to back the campaign.
+“As a Council we are always conscious of finding new ways of getting the message across about energy efficiency and how we can all do our bit for the environment.

 “The Earth Hour campaign provides the opportunity for everyone to show their commitment to the environment for just one hour and switch off non-essential lights and appliances to save energy.
 I would encourage everyone to support the campaign in whatever small way they can.”

-The council's Energy Manager Leo Strawbridge, added: “The council has an ongoing programme of measures to increase energy efficiency and the Earth Hour switch off reinforces Council’s commitment to reducing its carbon footprint.”
+The Council's Energy Manager Leo Strawbridge, added: “The Council has an ongoing programme of measures to increase energy efficiency and the Earth Hour switch off reinforces Council’s commitment to reducing its carbon footprint and playing its part in stopping climate change.”